Josef Hoop: Rotter kidnapping

-Upon the rise of Nazi Germany in 1933, Liechtenstein received a large amount of Jewish refugees.
-Hoop's government pioneered a financial naturalization scheme for Jews to obtain citizenship in Liechtenstein.
-However, an area of contention between Liechtenstein and Nazi Germany arose with Alfred and Fritz Rotter of Jewish background, who had previously succeeded in being naturalized in 1931.
-As a result of this, Liechtenstein became the target of attacks by German press outlets.
-In particular, the Rotters became the target of attacks from the press, who falsely accused them of faking their bankruptcy and transferring their money abroad.
-As a result, it was publicly demanded that the two men be extradited back to Nazi Germany to face trial.
-Hoop attempted to use private contacts in an attempt to get the press attacks to end, including considering appealing to Otto Meissner.
+After the rise of Nazi Germany in 1933, Liechtenstein received a large number of Jewish refugees.
+Hoop's government pioneered a financial naturalization method for Jews to obtain Liechtenstein citizenship.
+The 1931 naturalization of Alfred and Fritz Rotter, two Jews, led to a deterioration in relations between Liechtenstein and Germany.
+Liechtenstein was attacked by the German press, who falsely accused the Rotters of bankruptcy fraud and transferring their money abroad.
+Demands were made for the extradition of the men to Germany to face trial.
+Hoop tried to use private contacts to end the press attacks, considering an appeal to German president Otto Meissner.

-However, four local Liechtensteiners sympathetic to Nazi Germany used the German press demands as an impetus to kidnap Fritz and Alfred Rotter and forcefully extradite them to Nazi Germany, which was intended to coincide with the formation of an organized Nazi Party in Liechtenstein.
-They were assisted by five Germans whom who were hired by the Liechtensteiners.
-On 5 April 1933, they attempted to kidnap Alfred, Fritz, Alfred's wife Gertrud and her cousin Julie.
-This plan, failed however, as they managed to escape on foot.
-However, Alfred and Getrud later died by falling from a steep slope, whereas Fritz and Julie escaped and Fritz subsequently contacted the police and then Hoop's government.
+Four Liechtensteiners sympathetic to Germany, acting on demands by the German press, tried to kidnap Fritz and Alfred Rotter and extradite them to Germany; they hired five Germans to help, and intended the kidnapping to coincide with the formation of a Nazi party in Liechtenstein.
+On 5 April 1933, they attempted to kidnap Alfred, Fritz, Alfred's wife Gertrud, and her cousin Julie.
+Their plan failed when the victims escaped on foot.
+While fleeing, Alfred and Gertrud fell down a steep hill and died.
+Fritz and Julie escaped, and Fritz contacted the police.
 All nine kidnappers were arrested shortly afterwards.
+Since Liechtenstein had only three police officers, the police enlisted several firefighters, the warden of the jail, and a letter carrier in their search efforts.

-In response to the kidnapping, naturalizations into Liechtenstein were discontinued until further notice, which the Liechtensteiner Nachrichten criticized.
-Hoop's government sent a diplomatic protest on 9 April 1933 to Nazi Germany and urged for both government's to work towards a solution for the press attacks to end.
-However, Liechtenstein's desire to work with Germany independently contradicted the agreement with Switzerland to represent Liechtenstein where it did not hold representation in its own right, as such Switzerland expressed its desire for no independent meeting to be held between Liechtenstein and Germany to solve the issue.
-As such on, 6 October 1933 a conference was held in Berlin with representatives from Germany and Switzerland, with Hoop representing Liechtenstein.
-At the conference, he defended the country against the allegations made by the German press.
-The Reich ministry demanded that Liechtenstein revise its naturalization policy, which Hoop obliged.
-In addition, it demanded that two of the men, who were still in prison for the kidnapping, were to be released early.
-Both men were released the following month.
-In exchange for these concessions, Hoop succeeded in bringing the German press attacks to an end.
+In response to the kidnapping, naturalization was discontinued until further notice; this was criticized by the Liechtensteiner Nachrichten.
+Hoop's government sent a diplomatic protest to Germany on 9 April 1933, urging both governments to work toward ending the press attacks.
+Switzerland represented Liechtenstein's interests abroad, opposing Liechtenstein's desire to discuss the issue with Germany independently and requesting a meeting of representatives of all three countries.
+A 6 October 1933 conference was held in Berlin with representatives of Germany and Switzerland, with Hoop representing Liechtenstein.
+At the conference, he defended the country against allegations by the German press; the Reich ministry demanded that Liechtenstein revise its naturalization policy, and Hoop obliged.
+The ministry also demanded the early release of two of the men imprisoned for the kidnapping, and the men were released the following month.
+In exchange for these concessions, Germany ended its press attacks.